react-hook-use-cta: (use Call To Action)

 Overridable actions Parameter: CTAHistory

-• previous: The previous current state object before the last update.
+• previous: The previous current state object before it was last updated.

 Starts of as null until current state is updated.

-Is null if the there are no differences between the initial and current state.
+Is null if the there are no differences between initial and current state.

-• initial: The initial state of the hook.
+• initial: Typically, the state the hook was initialized with.
 Can be updated to reflect a point of synchronization.

-• previousInitial: The previous initial state object before the last update.
+• previousInitial: The previous initial state object before it was last updated.

 Starts of as null until initial state is updated.